 WHAT IS CORE THEORY?

-Body philosophy is a theory and a discipline.
+It's a theory and a discipline.
 It's a way of investigating human experience by mapping inner movement and sensation of the core muscles.
 Utilizing vocal training as an investigative practice, the core muscles (muscles of the torso, neck, and head) become the landscape for exploring emotions, mind, consciousness and the soul experience.
 I argue that these deep human experiences are body processes and so arrive at the conclusion that self IS body.
-My methodology draws significantly from my training for sixteen years as a classical singer.
+My methodology draws significantly from my training for twenty years as a classical singer.
 Singing, and in my case, opera singing, trains a detailed awareness of inner movement and sensation within the core.
 Ultimately, I imagine a culture in which people celebrate humans as bodies and collectively organize a society that cares for humans as bodies.

 THE SHORT STORY